openstack-archive/fuel-docs/pages/user-guide/2000-install-boot.rst

    and :ref:`virtualbox`.

-Use any standard software to burn the ISO to a writeable DVD.
+Use any standard software to burn the ISO to a writable DVD.
 Some popular options:

 - **Linux** --